Platform

 Underlying each of these elements is our rigorous quality control and ability to analyze complex biological datasets.

-Our approach played a critical role in determining the most important characteristics for and creation of IMM-1-104.
+Our approach played a critical role in determining the most important characteristics for and creation of our clinical stage product candidates, IMM-1-104 and IMM-6-415.
 Specifically, our platform enables us to:

 • Leverage insights from human data to identify disease transcriptional profiles we aim to counteract;